 - Optional seasonings like salt, pepper, cinnamon, cumin, paprika, basil, etc. The sky is the limit in how you season these!

-What kind of gluten free bread is best to use?
+What kind of gluten free bread is best for bread crumbs?

-Any gluten free bread will work well to make bread crumbs, but I advise using any gluten free bread without a lot of seeds or flavors.
-Some of my favorites are Canyon Bakehouse, Franz Gluten Free, Trader Joe's brand, and 3 Bakers brands.
+Any gluten free bread will work well to make bread crumbs, but I advise using any gluten free bread without many seeds or flavors.
+My favorites are Canyon Bakehouse, Franz Gluten Free, Trader Joe's, and 3 Bakers brands.
 I would also avoid cinnamon raising or anything sweetened.

-Step 2: Tear up the bread and add to a food processor.
-Add optional seasonings or leave plain.
+Step 3: Tear up the bread and add the bread pieces to a food processor.
+Add optional seasonings, salt, and pepper, or leave plain.

 I store my gluten free bread crumbs in a mason jar, but you can also use an air-tight sealed container or Ziplock bag.

 Use them or place them into an air-tight container or sealed bag.
-These bread crumbs will keep up to 1 1/2 weeks in the pantry or 1 month in the refrigerator!
+These bread crumbs will last 1 ½ weeks in the pantry or 1 month in the refrigerator!

-You can easily make these bread crumbs dairy-free by using vegan butter or a light oil.
+You can make these bread crumbs dairy-free using vegan butter or light oil.

 - Gluten Free Chicken Cordon Bleu